lordjoo/crudi/README.md

     use CrudiControllerTrait;
 }
 ```
-* Then we have to edit the Post Modal at ```Post.php`` located in Modals directory and make it look like this
+* Then we have to edit the Post Model at ```Post.php`` located in Models directory and make it look like this
 ```php
 <?php